Harpist of the Finger Lakes

 |Welcome||Weddings||Harp Performances||Funerals||Song List||Sound Clips||Harp Lessons||About Lisa and the Harps||Contact|

 I currently perform on 3 different but equally lovely professional harps.

-I have two pedal harps that I perform on.
-These beautiful harps are both made the by French harp maker Camac and look alike except that one is a bit larger.
+I have two pedal harps that are both made the by French harp maker Camac and look alike except that one is a bit larger.
 I select the harp to bring for your special event that I think is most suitable to the location and occasion.
 The larger of these harps has 47 strings and is 75 inches tall.
 The smaller has 44 strings and is 67 inches tall.